ChenJianyunp/DS1302_verilog/README.md

 # This is a Verilog project to initialize the ds1302 clock chip and read the time data from the chip.
-The result of the chip will be shown on an 8 bit LED segment.
+The result of the chip will be shown on an 8 bit LED Common anode digital tube.The picture of running is in picture.doc.